 Figure 7: EEPROM Write Cycle Using IODVS and PACER-T

-It can be inferred from the current waveform that the EEPROM write operation completed at approximately the 5ms mark of Figure 7 instead of the 6.5ms mark as is specified by the manufacturer.
+The current waveform of Figure 7 shows that the EEPROM write operation begins at t=1.5ms and indicates completion at approximately t=5ms instead of t=6.5ms as specified by the manufacturer.
 After applying the PACER-T algorithm, it is indeed true that the operation was complete at the 5ms mark, thus reducing the wait latency by 30.5%.

 The PACER-E and PACER-C algorithms were also successful in identifying activity completion.
 The two algorithms do require additional computation to integrate or otherwise observe the current waveform.
 Given identical performance, PACER-T is the best choice in this application.